SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Analysis

-\FloatBarrier To compare the respective effects of these two components on increasing the logit of $o^{\ast}$, we added each of $\delta_{\parallel W}$ and $\delta_{\perp W}$ to the residual stream $\mathbf{h}$ and measured the logit and probability of $o^{\ast}$, given the subject $s$ and relation $r$, averaged over the 1000 edits in \textsc{CounterFact}.

-The results, presented in Table~\ref{tab:w1w2_projection}, reveal a compelling finding. $\delta_{\parallel W}$ accounts for only about 24\% of the total squared norm of $\delta$.
-Despite its significantly smaller magnitude, this component was more effective at increasing the logit and probability of $o^{\ast}$ than the remaining 76\% of the vector $\delta_{\perp W}$.
-This outcome indicates that while the residual vector $\delta$ contains both components crucial for increasing the logit of $o^{\ast}$ and other less-essential ones, our approach computes our residual vector exclusively from the critical subspace, $\operatorname{span}(\mathbf{w}_1,\mathbf{w}_2)$.
-This allows our method to perform a more focused and potent update within a much narrower directional space.
+To compare the respective effects of these two components on increasing the logit of $a^{\ast}$, we added each of $\boldsymbol{\delta}_{\parallel W}$ and $\boldsymbol{\delta}_{\perp W}$ to the residual stream $\mathbf{h}$ and measured the logit and probability of $a^{\ast}$, given the entity $e$ and relation $r$, averaged over the 1,000 edits in \textsc{CounterFact}.
+The results in Table~\ref{tab:w1w2_projection} provide direct evidence for our design choice: constructing updates in the critical subspace $\operatorname{span}(\mathbf{w}_1,\mathbf{w}_2)$ yields a more effective steering signal than using the remaining directions.
+Although $\boldsymbol{\delta}_{\parallel W}$ accounts for only about 24\% of the total squared norm of $\boldsymbol{\delta}$, it is more effective at increasing the logit and the probability of $a^{\ast}$ than the remaining 76\% in $\boldsymbol{\delta}_{\perp W}$.
+This indicates that $\boldsymbol{\delta}$ contains both directions that are critical for increasing the logit of $a^{\ast}$ and other less-essential components.
+These findings support our approach of constructing the residual update from the critical subspace, enabling a more focused and potent update within a much narrower directional space.